-- a) Controlled Load consumption is separately metered using the same type of meter as the uncontrolled portion of a customer's load: - b) Controlled Load consumption and uncontrolled load consumption is always synchronously read, i.e. on the same day: and - c) The Controlled Load is managed by Endeavour Energy. - d) Endeavour Energy's equipment or a Metering Provider's equipment that has the approval of the General Manager Asset Management controls the supply of electricity to the appliance.
+- Controlled Load consumption is separately metered using the same type of meter as the uncontrolled portion of a customer's load; - Controlled Load consumption and uncontrolled load consumption is always synchronously read, i.e. on the same day; and - c) The Controlled Load is managed by Endeavour Energy. - d) Endeavour Energy's equipment or a Metering Provider's equipment that has the approval of the Head of Asset Planning and Performance controls the supply of electricity to the appliance.
 If a Meter Provider's equipment is used and the Meter Provider's approval has ended or is revoked, then the Controlled Load Tariff will no longer be allowed for premises with the Meter Provider's equipment still installed.